 ABP and Tata Steel sign long-term Port Talbot agreement

-Tata Steel and Associated British Ports (ABP) have entered into a new and improved 10-year agreement in respect of the supply of raw materials to the integrated steelworks via the deep-water harbour at Port Talbot and the handling of export finished products through the Port of Newport, ABP says in its press release.
+Tata Steel and Associated British Ports (ABP) have entered into a new and improved 10-year agreement in respect of the supply of raw materials to the integrated steelworks via the deep-water harbour at Port Talbot and the handling of export finished products through the Port of Newport.

 The new agreement will provide additional opportunities for use of the north side of the jetty, following on from the lay-up of the deep-sea drill vessel Sertao during 2019.
 The new agreement will also facilitate improved access to port development land on the northern side of the port.
 It is envisaged that, taken together, these factors can help facilitate investment and create a number of new employment opportunities in the region.